alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Segmentation

 Various functions for segmenting cells.
-All use connected areas to create distinct objects
+All use connected areas to create distinct objects.

-# thresholdSegment

-Defines a pixel threshold using various different methods.
+`thresholdSegment`: Defines a pixel threshold using various different methods.

-# edgeSegment

-Detects edges in the image and dilates to fill in regions in between
+`edgeSegment`: Detects edges in the image and dilates to fill in regions in between.

-# watershedSegment

-Requires input segmentation.
+`watershedSegment`: Requires input segmentation.
 Applies a watershed transform to the image, nucleating from the seedMask.

 ## Tracking
-# Description

 The tracking software consists of a series of functions for opening image files and tracking particles.
-The filename (or folder name for unstacked tiffs), either without the file extension or if using the bioformats plugin with extention.
+The filename (or folder name for unstacked tifs), either without the file extension or if using the bioformats plugin with extension.

-The output (TRACKS.mat) includes the arrays SpotsCh1 and SpotsCh2 for up to two detector channels.
+>The output (TRACKS.mat) includes the arrays SpotsCh1 and SpotsCh2 for up to two detector channels.
-Each row contains the information for an individual foci from one image sequence.
+>Each row contains the information for an individual foci from one image sequence.
 The columns contain the following information:
-1. X coordinate (pixels)
+>1.
+X coordinate (pixels)
-2. Y coordinate (pixels)
+>2.
+Y coordinate (pixels)
-3. Clipping_flag (not used)
+>3.
+Clipping_flag (not used)
-4. Mean local background pixel intensity (ADUs)
+>4.
+Mean local background pixel intensity (ADUs)
-5. Total spot intensity, background corrected (this is the value in ADU detector counts used to calculate the track stoichiometry)
+>5.
+Total spot intensity, background corrected (this is the value in ADU detector counts used to calculate the track stoichiometry)
-6. X spot sigma width (pixels)
+>6.
+X spot sigma width (pixels)
-7. Y spot sigma width (pixels)
+>7.
+Y spot sigma width (pixels)
-8. Peak intensity in a fitted Gaussian (ADUs)
+>8.
+Peak intensity in a fitted Gaussian (ADUs)
-9. Frame number this foci was found in
+>9.
+Frame number this foci was found in
-10. Trajectory number, foci in the same trajectory have the same trajectory number
+>10.	track number, foci in the same track have the same track number
-11. Signal to noise ratio
+>11.
+Signal to noise ratio
-12. Frame in which laser exposure began
+>12.
+Frame in which laser exposure began

-Useful to know: There is a ‘show_output’ option that can be used to view graphs and manually advance at each stage of the algorithm.
+Useful to know: There is a `show_output` option that can be used to view graphs and manually advance at each stage of the algorithm.
-Cursor_mode: set =1 and user can manually specify where spots are.
+`Cursor_mode`: set =1 and user can manually specify where spots are.
 The code will return intensity values at this point over the whole time series.
-tracker: This is the main tracking program and is a function of image_label, readData=1 to extract tif or 0 if data preloaded then runs on image_label, p is the parameter structure which can be read in or set by the code.
+`tracker`: This is the main tracking program and is a function of `image_label`, `readData=1` to extract tif or `0` if data preloaded then runs on `image_label`, `p` is the parameter structure which can be read in or set by the code.
 It returns spot arrays for each channel and frame_average.
 It uses:
-extractImageSequence3: extracts user set frames from tif specified by image_label, can open Andor ASCII files and folders full of tif frames
+`extractImageSequence3`: extracts user set frames from .tif specified by image_label, can open ASCII files and folders full of .tif frames
-ImEx1: uses bftools to open many life science image formats.
+`ImEx1`: uses bftools to open many life science image formats.
 See Open Microscopy Environment for details.
-LaserOn3: Calculates where the first illuminated frame is based on maximum intensity
+`LaserOn3`: Calculates where the first illuminated frame is based on maximum intensity
-FrameAverage2: Calculates a frame average/summation over set no. frames
+`FrameAverage2`: Calculates a frame average/summation over set no. frames
-findSpots2: thresholds the image with Otsu’s method to find candidate spots
+`findSpots2`: thresholds the image with Otsu’s method to find candidate spots
-findSpots3: thresholds the image with Otsu’s method to find candidate spots
+`findSpots3`: thresholds the image with Otsu’s method to find candidate spots
-findSpots4: performs findSpots2+3 in a more efficient way
+`findSpots4`: performs both of the above efficiently
-findSpotCentre3: performs iterative Gaussian masking to find spot centre and total intensity
+`findSpotCentre3`: performs iterative Gaussian masking to find spot centre and total intensity
-fit2DgaussianFixedCenter2: fits a constrained 2D Gaussian to find sigma_x/y and central intensity
+`fit2DgaussianFixedCenter2`: fits a constrained 2D Gaussian to find `sigma_x`,`sigma_y` and central intensity
-MergeCoincidentCandidates2: will use pairwise distances to remove candidates which are too close to be resolved, in some circumstances faster by quite a slow function in itself
+`MergeCoincidentCandidates2`: will use pairwise distances to remove candidates which are too close to be resolved, in some circumstances faster by quite a slow function in itself
-iterate1DgaussianFixedCenter2: finds PSF width by masking with Gaussians of different sizes
+`iterate1DgaussianFixedCenter2`: finds PSF width by masking with Gaussians of different sizes
-LinkSpots4: links spots into trajectories based on proximity
+`LinkSpots4`: links spots into trajectories based on proximity

-## Analysis
+## Analysis for Stoichiometry, Diffusivity and Colocalisation

-Inputs tracking data (TRACKS.mat) and saves outputs (OUTPUT.mat).
+Inputs tracking data (`TRACKS.mat`) and saves outputs (`OUTPUT.mat`).
-Summarises stoichiometry and diffusion coefficients and tests for pairwise colocalisation between tracks.
+Summarises stoichiometry and diffusivitys and tests for pairwise colocalisation between tracks.

 `trackAnalyser` - runs on a single cell containing one colour channel
-Inputs: spot array, segmentation mask for one cell, image file name, cell number and a parameter structure
+Inputs: spot array, segmentation mask for one cell, image file name, cell number and a parameter structure.
-Outputs: trackArray containing stoichiometry, diffusion coefficient etc. and the corresponding spots
+Outputs: trackArray containing stoichiometry, diffusivity etc. and the corresponding spots.

 `colocalisedTrackAnalyser` - runs on a single cell containing 2 colour channels
-Inputs: spot arrays, segmentation mask for one cell, image file name, cell number and a parameter structure
+Inputs: spot arrays, segmentation mask for one cell, image file name, cell number and a parameter structure.
-Outputs: trackArrays containing stoichiometry, diffusion coefficient etc. and the corresponding spots
+Outputs: trackArrays containing stoichiometry, diffusivity etc. and the corresponding spots.

 `sampleTrackAnalyser` , `sample2CTrackAnalyser` and `sampleMCTrackAnalyser` show you how to loop the previous functions over whole data sets and then plot things with `masterPlot`in single, multi channel and multi compartment data.

+>The output (`output.mat`) includes the arrays `TrackArrayCh1` and `TrackArrayCh2` for up to two detector channels.
+>Each row contains the information for an individual foci from one image sequence.
+The columns contain the following information:
+>1.
+Segment index
+>2.
+Initial brightness of track (ADU)
+>3.
+Diffusivity (µm^2/s)
+>4.
+Diffusivity from first displacement (µm^2/s)
+>5.
+Mean spot radius (pixels)
+>6.
+Track index within this channel
+>7.
+Filename ID
+>8.
+Index of the longest colocalised track in the other channel
+>9.
+Number of linked frames in this track
+>10.
+Index of the colocalised track in the other channel
+>11.
+Mean distance between tracks (pixels)
+>12.
+Track diameter parallel to segment long axis (pixels)
+>13.
+Track diameter perpendicular to segment long axis (pixels)
+>14.
+Length of track (frames)

+## Analysis for Stoichiometry Periodicity

+``

+## Analysis for Total Protein Number (aka. total 'copy' number of labelled molecules)

+For specific microbiology datasets, the `CoPro` pipeline in ADEMScode is appropriate (see ) In the SlimVar publication (Payne-Dwyer et al, 2024), the total number of proteins per plant nucleus are estimated from the images using an ImageJ script instead of a MATLAB script.